Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Experiments

 \subsubsection{Dataset}

-To evaluate the generalization capability of the proposed framework in the domain of retinal imaging, the APTOS 2019 Blindness Detection dataset~\cite{aptos2019} was utilized.
-Specifically, a preprocessed derivation of this corpus~\cite{sovitrath2019} was employed, in which all images were resized to a uniform dimension of $224 \times 224$ pixels and underwent Gaussian filtering to reduce high-frequency noise and lighting artifacts.
+APTOS 2019 Blindness Detection dataset~\citep{aptos2019} is used as a complementary retinal-imaging evaluation setting to evaluate class imbalance and reduced-data regimes.
+Specifically, a preprocessed derivation of this corpus~\citep{sovitrath2019} was employed, in which all images were resized to a uniform dimension of $224 \times 224$ pixels and underwent Gaussian filtering to reduce high-frequency noise and lighting artifacts.
 The dataset comprises 3,662 retinal fundus images categorized into five severity levels: No \ac{DR} (level 0), Mild \ac{DR} (level 1), Moderate \ac{DR} (level 2), Severe \ac{DR} (level 3), and Proliferative \ac{DR} (level 4).
 As shown in Table~\ref{tab:aptos_distribution}, the dataset exhibits significant class imbalance, with the majority of samples belonging to the No \ac{DR} category.